 Suzanne Poole: Any attempt to define transaction in philosophical terms must include implications provided in the development of science and the scientific method.

 Kirkland Tibbels: Stop.
-Any attempt to deal with transaction or Transactionalismmust include artwork and progress in science and the scientific method.
+Any attempt to deal with transaction or Transactionalism must include any work and progress in science and the scientific method.
 We don’t remove that.
 It is critical, important, foundational.
 We accept it.
 We love it.

 Suzanne: The self-actional, interactional, and transactional concepts were indeed guideposts discovered it along the lengthy and oftentimes, tortuous journey made by science through the annals of history.